-Labor Standards
+Labour Standards

-The Group endeavours to protect human rights, creating a workplace of respect, sincerity and fairness for its employees and customers, and comply with all relevant laws and regulations.
-The laws and regulations in relation to employment and labor that have a significant impact on the Group include the Labor Law of the PRC (《中華人民共和國勞動法》) and the Labor Contract Law of the PRC (《中華人民共和國勞動合同法》).
-The Group did not record any major noncompliance during the reporting year.
+The Group endeavours to protect human rights, creating a workplace of respect, sincerity and fairness for its employees and customers, and comply with all relevant laws and regulations in relation to employment and labour that have a significant impact on the Group including the Labour Law of the PRC (《中華人民共和國勞動法》) and the Labour Contract Law of the PRC (《中華人民共和國勞動合同法》).
+The Group did not record any major non-compliance during the Reporting Period.
+No non-compliance with law that resulted in significant fines or sanctions had been reported in 2020.

-The Group prohibits the use of forced labor and child labor, and lists important notes of recruitment process in policies and procedure of human and administration department.
+The Group prohibits the use of forced labour and child labour, and lists important notes of recruitment process in policies and procedure of human and administration department.
 The Group has stringent requirements for shortlisting employees.
 In recruiting candidates for positions below management level, the Group requests job applicants to provide identity card, academic certificate of their highest level, professional certificates and employment separation certificate regarding their former jobs for verifying their identity.

-If the management of the Group finds illegal employment of child labor or forced labor within the Group, their employment contract will be terminated immediately by the Group.
+If the management of the Group finds illegal employment of child labour or forced labour within the Group, their employment contract will be terminated immediately by the Group.
 After inquiry into the cause and finding out persons held responsible, the Group will impose appropriate punishment on those in violation of the regulations.
-No employment of forced labor and child labor occurred in the Group during the Reporting Period.
+No employment of forced labour and child labour occurred in the Group during the Reporting Period.